evaristesome/Embeddedd-App-ECE2440/Readme.md

-This Evariste Some,
+This is Evariste Some,
 a graduate student in the field of Telecommunication Engineering, College of Engineering, University of Colorado.

 Embedded Application

-In this project, we attempt to build/set around the TI MSP432 board a number of peripheral:
+In this project, I attempt to build/set around the TI MSP432 board a number of peripheral:
  - TI CC3100
  - ESP8266
  - DHT11